alexallmont/arg-needle-lib-blender/README.md

 ```

 Example screenshot of internals of ARG.
 Nodes in an arg can contain many spans
-of edges, so to display this they are shown - somewhat counterintuitively - as
+of edges.
+To render this they are shown - somewhat counterintuitively for
-lines in green.
-The ARG's edges to other nodes span subregions between nodes
+nodes - as lines, with samples in blue and internal nodes in green.
+Edges span
+subregions between start and end range along nodes so these are rendered as
-so these are the rectangles shown from blue to red depending on node ID.
+rectangles, blue at base shifting to red for higher node IDs.

 ![screenshot](screenshot.png)

-The selection in Blender here shows three different edge spans coming off one
+The selection in Blender here shows four overlapping edge spans coming off one
 node.
+Text can be disabled in code by setting `SHOW_TEXT` to False.